8 landscaping improvements to increase property value

 The kind of perception that your home has will depend largely on the walkways.
 They always have a considerable impact on the visitor.
-Having the walkway lead directly to the house’s front door can, in fact, boost the potentials of your home and the possibility of them buying it.
+Having the walkway lead directly to the house’s front door can, in fact, boost the potential of your home and the possibility of them buying it.
 Keep your walkways clean as well.
 It will give them the wrong impression of your house before seeing the other parts of the walkways are dirty, chipped, or cracked.
-So, you might have to resurface or reroute it to improve the external appearance of the house.
-Lastly, make sure do you have your walkways weld that.
-An easy way to do this is using solar-powered lights that cost between $2 and $15 a piece.
+So, you might have to resurface or reroute it to improve the house's external appearance.
+Lastly, make sure do you have your walkways welded that.
+An easy way to do this is using solar-powered lights that cost between $2 and $15 apiece.

 3. Trim the shrubs